Kriz-hub/Holiday-Dialysis/README.md

 ## Credits
 * All content in the CSS-section and the index.html is written by myself.
-* Twitter and Facobook icons, thanks to www.fontawesome.com
+* Twitter and Facebook icons, thanks to www.fontawesome.com
 * Pictures of "City Harderwijk" and "Biking in forest area": https://biketourharderwijk.nl/
 * Pictures of "Dears" and "Horses": www.pexels.com
 * Picture for dialysys center: https://www.dialysecentrumravenstein.nl/